Xerner/service-to-signal/README.md

 docker logs -f horn-client
 ```

-The [kuksa horn service](#horn-service-kuksa) will process these requests and update the respective VSS signal in the [kuksa databroker](#kuksa-databroker).
+The [horn service](#horn-service) will process these requests and update the respective VSS signal in the [kuksa databroker](#kuksa-databroker).
 The [software horn](#software-horn) will listen to the Zenoh topic corresponding to this VSS signal and log the horn state changes to the console, which can be viewed with the same methods listed above

 ### Optional: Configuring and starting the actuator provider (microcontroller implementation)